The ChangeTracker is the EF Core component that tracks entity instances and their state inside the current DbContext.

 Usually no. If the entity is already tracked by the current DbContext, calling Update() is often unnecessary.

-Why do some SaveChanges() problems turn out to be tracking problems?
+Why do some SaveChanges() issues turn out to be tracking issues?

 Because SaveChanges() depends on tracked state.
 If the entity is not tracked, or not tracked by the current context, the behavior changes.